JamesSimel/Codewars-8KYU/README.md

 ``"1405" --> 1405``
 ``"-7" --> -7``

-# The 11 Ways of Converting strings to number in JS
+# The 11 Ways of Converting strings to number in JavaScript
 1. Using the Number() Function
 ```
 function stringToNumber(str) {